rtek1000/stm8-bootloader/README.md

 ## Uploading the firmware

 There is a demo application inside `app` directory (0x8280) which toggles PD4 via interrupts.
 To upload the application short PD3 to ground, power-cycle the MCU and run the uploader utility.
-DTR pin on UART-USB converter can be connected to RESET pin on STM8 for automatic reset.
+DTR pin on UART-USB converter (TTL level only) can be connected to RESET pin on STM8 for automatic reset.

 (boot.py: 115200 bauds)